Ashmitabasnyat9/Final-year-project/README.md

 In this phase, the model and user interface are tested and validated to ensure they meet the specifications and requirements.
 With CNN, at the end 100 epochs, accuracy was at around 98 percent with an average processing time of 48ms/step.
-Chapter 2 Background Study and Literature Review
+# Chapter 2 Background Study
-2.1 Background
+# 2.1 Background
-2.1.1 Deep learning
+# 2.1.1 Deep learning
 Deep learning, a subset of machine learning which in turn is a subset of artificial intelligence (AI) has networks capable of learning things from the data that is unstructured or unlabeled.
 The approach utilized in this project is Convolutional Neural Networks (CNN).
 Deep learning